Transitioning to College

 Making the Transition to College – What do I need to think about?

-In order to support you in making the transition to college, Alison Doyle, a Disability Officer in the Disability Service, has developed the Pathways Transition Assessment Tool (PAT).
-This is a web-based assessment and planning resource structured into five modules: Preparing Myself for the Future, Independent Living, Academic and Study Skills, College Application and Course Choices, and finally Using Supports in College.
+In order to support you in making the transition to university, Alison Doyle, a Disability Officer in the Disability Service, has developed the Pathways Transition Assessment Tool (PAT).
+This is a web-based assessment and planning resource structured into five modules: Preparing Myself for the Future, Independent Living, Academic and Study Skills, College Application and Course Choices, and finally Using Supports in Trinity.

 This is meant to support you in planning and recording the steps in your transition process, adapting your goals and needs as you progress through your school career, and in reviewing such goals collaboratively with a transition ‘partner’, whether that be a parent, teacher, guidance counsellor or other practitioner.

-Many students with AS find this very useful as it supports them in thinking about what they need to do before making the move to college.
-The Pathways Transition Assessment Tool (PAT) can be accessed here.
+Many students with AS find this very useful as it supports them in thinking about what they need to do before making the move to university.
+The Pathways Transition Assessment Tool (PAT) can be accessed by clicking on the link here.

 Transitioning into College:

-There is a number of supports available as you transition into College, which include:
+There is a number of supports available as you transition into Trinity, which include:

-- An Orientation Programme – prior to the start of college you will be invited by the Disability Service to attend an Orientation Programme which aims to support you in preparing for coming to college.
+- An Orientation Programme – prior to the start of university you will be invited by the Disability Service to attend an Orientation Programme which aims to support you in preparing for coming to university.
 Some of the topics covered include:

 - Getting to know how to use TCD Computers and the Library